Danixu/ecm-tools-reloaded/README.md

            Add a end of block mark every X sectors in a seekable file.
 Max 255.
     -f/--force
            Force to ovewrite the output file
+    -k/--keep-output
+           Keep the output when the process has failed
 ```

 # Features

 * Improved sector detection.
 Now it detects and removes GAP and Dummy sectors (zeroed data).
-* Removes almost all non data bytes from sectors (sync, addr, mode, 50% of flags, EDC and ECC)
+* Optimizes almost all non data bytes from sectors (remove sync, addr, mode, 50% of flags, EDC and ECC)
+* Detects automatically if some of the optimizations cannot be done in a lossless way, and disable the failing optimization (copy protections).
 * A bit faster encoding/decoding: About 8s to encode or decode the FFVIII Disk 1 vs 11-14s of the original ECM tool.
 * Internal zlib, lzma, lz4 and FLAC compressions to do not depend of external tools.
 * Contains a sectors TOC in header and sectors sizes are constant, so it can be easily indexed.